Mostafa-Samir/DNC-tensorflow/README.md

 ![DNC-Memory-Mechanisms](/assets/DNC-dynamic-mem.png)

 - In the **Memory Locations** part of the figure, it's apparent that the model is able to read the memory locations in the same order they were written into.
-This demonstrates the models ability to utilize the link matrix and generate proper reading modes.

 - In the **Free Gate** and the **Allocation Gate** portions of the figure, it's shown that the free gates are fully activated after a memory location is read and becomes obsolete, while being less activated in the writing phase.
 The opposite is true for the allocation gate.
 The **Memory Locations Usage** also demonstrates how memory locations are used, freed, and re-used again time after time.